AlexBardJS/Aloha/README.md

 of the folder after the underscore (which contains the store number that the file came from and was renamed with in the previous script) and deletes the now empty subdirectory.
 The script then calls the rest of the files necessary to finish conversion and transfer and removes the zip file.<br />
-<sub>::file calls get a bit laggy towards the end, possible replace of file calls from this script to an AWS Lambda function
-that can call these at a specified time later on ::</sub>
+<sub>::file edited to help improve lag, remove script gets called in the middle to instead of at the end to help improve overall runtime ::</sub>

+**rmDBF.sh**-- Linux script file that deletes every file in the unzipped folder except the 13 files that are specified.<br />
+<sub>::has replaced **rmmost.sh** and **linecount.sh** in order to improve call time, instead of waiting until all files are
+converted by the following python scripts all files that are not going to be used are deleted as soon as the folder is unzipped, cuts the run time significantly::</sub>

 **mod.py**-- Python file that finds a folder, uploaded in the last 30 minutes, and searches the name to make sure it is not the currently empty CSV folder.
-This file then starts the conversion from dbf file to csv file by checking each file extension and converting the file to csv in it's new location (the no longer empty CSV folder).
+This file then starts the conversion from dbf file to csv file by checking each file extension and converting the file to csv in it's new location (the aforementioned CSV folder).

 **delete.py**-- Simple python file that deletes the now converted DBF files and it's folder.

-**rmmost.sh**-- Linux script file that deletes every file in the *_CSV folder except the 13 files that are specified.<br />
-<sub>::The loop might not be necessary, left in for now for testing.
-Might be removed later on.
-On the note of unnecessary,
-might be able to combine this script within the <b>new_unzip.sh</b> file, being left in for function seperation and to avoid confliction when testing on multiple folders.
-Will take a closer look when we begin live testing::</sub>

 **new_mysql.sh**--This begins the creation of tables in MySQL by using the name of the file as the table name and the header row for the creation of the columns.
 Currently taking all information from all of the files remaining and uploading it.
 Columns are also all varchar(255) which may have to be changed later on.
-All MySQL credentials are contained in the .my.cnf file located in the root folder.
+After each file is uploaded, if there is no errors in the upload, the file is deleted.
+If there are no errors in total, the folder will be deleted when empty.
 Send all errors to an error_log file for later review. <br />
 <sub>::as of this moment there are no primary or foreign keys in the tables, this file is just uploading information as it.
 the `LOAD DATA INFILE` command also appends information to a file without checking if that data already exists, will have to be caught somehow, possibly with use of the a check for primary key or something similar::</sub>